-Similarly, if the IPF is part of an acute care, critical access, or long-term care hospital, then the CCN will be six digits, all numeric, because the HQR system does not recognize the alpha-numeric version of IPF CCNs.
+Similarly, if the IPF is part of an acute care, critical access, or Long-Term Care Hospital, then the CCN will be six digits and all numeric because the HQR system does not recognize the alpha-numeric version of IPF CCNs.

-This worksheet contains information that will be publicly reported in CMS's Provider Data Catalog in January 2024.
+This tab contains information that will be publicly reported in CMS's Provider Data Catalog in January 2025.
 The data you see on this slide are fictitious for demonstration purposes.
 If your facility has a denominator of 10 or fewer, your results will not be publicly reported.
 You will see your facility's denominator, as well as your facility's rate.
 You will also see the rates across your state and nationwide.
-Please refer to the ISR user guide for more information on this worksheet and those that follow.
+Please refer to the ISR User Guide for more information on this tab and those that follow.

-This worksheet provides the nationwide distribution of MedCont rates.
+This tab provides the nationwide distribution of MedCont rates.
 The final column provides your facility's percentile.
 In this example, the facility's MedCont rate is as good as or better than 100 percent of the facilities in the nation with at least 75 denominator cases.

-This worksheet provides information on the types of patients by diagnosis discharged from your facility and facilities nationwide.
-In this example, we see that 26.1 percent of all IPF hospitalizations nationwide have a principal discharge diagnosis of bipolar disorder.
-Of the hospitalizations for bipolar disorder nationwide, the MedCont rate was 73.5 percent.
-This means that 73.5 percent of patients discharged from an IPF with a principal diagnosis of bipolar disorder during the measurement period filled a prescription for evidence-based medication within two days prior to discharge and 30 days post-discharge.
+This tab provides information on the types of patients by diagnosis discharged from your facility and facilities nationwide.
+In this example, we see that 24.6 percent of all IPF hospitalizations nationwide have a principal discharge diagnosis of bipolar disorder.
+Of the hospitalizations for bipolar disorder nationwide, the MedCont rate was 76.8 percent.
+This means that 76.8 percent of patients discharged from an IPF with a principal discharge diagnosis of bipolar disorder during the measurement period filled a prescription for evidence-based medication within two days prior to discharge and 30 days post-discharge.